Skip to content

 Question

-Given the pre-order traversal preorder and in-order traversal inorder of a binary tree, construct the binary tree and return the root node of the binary tree.
-Assume that there are no duplicate values in the nodes of the binary tree (as shown in Figure 12-5).
+Given the preorder traversal preorder and inorder traversal inorder of a binary tree, construct the binary tree and return the root node of the binary tree.
+Assume there are no duplicate node values in the binary tree (as shown in Figure 12-5).

 Example data for building a binary tree